-Over the last ten years, passive sampling has been proposed as an alternative means to measure C{free} (Booij et al. 1998; Mayer et al. 2000; DiFilippo and Eganhouse 2010; Jonker and Koelmans 2001; Zhang and Davison 1995; Mayer et al. 2014; Ghosh et al. 2014; Peijnenburg et al. 2014; Dong et al. 2015).
-Passive samplers, made of inorganic and organic polymers, are devices that are placed in contact with sediment, surface water, or groundwater for sufficient time to allow target contaminants to reach equilibrium with the sampler and other environmental phases (e.g., colloids, particles, organisms).
+Over the last ten years, passive sampling has been proposed as an alternative means to measure C{free} (Booij et al. 1998; Mayer et al. 2000; DiFilippo and Eganhouse 2010; Jonker and Koelmans 2001; Zhang and Davison 1995; Fernandez et al. 2009b; Mayer et al. 2014; Ghosh et al. 2014; Peijnenburg et al. 2014; Dong et al. 2015).
+Passive samplers, made of organic polymers, are devices that are placed in contact with sediment, surface water, or groundwater for sufficient time to allow target contaminants to reach equilibrium with the sampler and other environmental phases (e.g., colloids, particles, organisms).
 Concentrations of target contaminants in the retrieved passive sampler are isolated and measured via extraction and chemical instrumental analysis.
-This concentration associated with the sampler (C{PS}) is used to calculate the C{free} for HOCs and a DGT based M value which allows for the calculation of C{DGT} for metals.
-The concentration of contaminants in the sampler $(C{PS} \text{ or } C{DGT})$ can also be compared to bioaccumulation by benthic and water-column organisms (Vinturella et al. 2004; Friedman et al. 2009; Gschwend et al. 2011; Simpson et al. 2012).
+This concentration associated with the sampler (C{PS}) is used to calculate the C{free} for HOCs and a Diffuse Gradient in Thin Films (DGT) based M value, which allows for the calculation of C{DGT} for metals.
+The concentration of contaminants in the sampler (C{PS} or C{DGT}) can also be compared to bioaccumulation by benthic and water-column organisms (Vinturella et al. 2004; Lohmann et al. 2004; Friedman et al. 2009; Gschwend et al. 2011; Simpson et al. 2012).
 As passive sampling has been used more and more often, several advantages over the indirect measurements of Cfree have been identified, including low detection limits; minimal interference from colloids and particulate matter; simple implementation, with no need for large volumes of sediment or water for extractions; and in some instances, the ability to mimic bioaccumulation in aquatic organisms.
 Limitations include logistical challenges at some sites, long time to equilibration (see later discussion), and incomplete understanding of the relationship to bioavailability in some organisms.